MINAHIL66-CUI-LAHORE/SP24-BCS-066-WEB/LabAssignments/LAB-ASSIGNMENT-III/README.md

+Here is your Assignment 3 README formatted cleanly for GitHub, fixing the broken code block and rendering the server routes into a properly structured Markdown table.

+---

 ```markdown
 # Assignment 3 – User Authentication & Role-Based Access Control
 ### SP24-BCS-066 | Web Technologies

 ---

 ## Overview
 This assignment extends the Adidas e-commerce application (Assignment 2) by implementing a robust **authentication system** with role-based access control.
 It allows users to register, log in securely, and distinguishes between a standard **Customer** and an **Admin**.